qc-design/plaquette/docs/qec_tutorials/intro_and_codes/intro_and_codes.rst

 and entangling gates as in the previous representation.
-The only difference is that now we have two types of ancillas: :math:`X`-type ancillas, represented by the blue tilted crosses, and :math:`Z`-type ancillas, represented by the green crosses.
+The only difference is that now we have two types of ancillas: :math:`X`-type ancillas, represented by the blue tilted crosses, and :math:`Z`-type ancillas, represented by the green crosses (in literature and in ``plaquette`` these are often referred to as A and B stabilizers, or "primal" and "dual").

 >>> vis = visualizer.LatticeVisualizer(planar_code)
 >>> vis.draw_lattice(height=300)